tekumara/notes/docker-usage.md

 ### ^C doesn't quit cleanly

 The docker container's entrypoint needs to handle SIGINT command to quit cleanly.
+Commands like `make` don't do this.

+Either:
-Use `/bin/bash` or [tini](https://github.com/krallin/tini) as an entrypoint for programs that don't (eg: `make`).
-Or use docker compose `init: true` to install tini.
+* Use `/bin/bash` or [tini](https://github.com/krallin/tini) as an entrypoint
+* Run the container with an init (defaults to tini), eg: `docker run --init` or if using docker compose set `init: true`.